7.125-inch open length

 The Spyderco Delica 4 is my top choice for the best folding every day carry (EDC) knife of 2016.
 The knife itself has been on the market for a while, but it is a huge improvement from the original Spyderco Delica that came out ages ago.

 The Delica 4 has a ‘leaf blade’ which is essentially just a straight edge with a slight curve in it.
 What this does is makes the knife have excellent slicing capabilities, especially for its size.
 With VG-10 as the blade steel, rust spots on your blade will become a thing of the past.
 VG-10 is highly rust resistant and in my own testing of Spyderco’s VG-10 steel, the knife does not rust even when exposed directly to snow for extended periods of use.
+It is definitely the best edc blade of 2016.
 I left my Delica 4 out in the snow all night and took it out in the morning to find the blade looking exactly how I left it the night before.

 While the handle is made from FRN, it is quite comfortable.
 Even for the handles being flat, the knife handle has excellent ergonomics.
 The handle is nice and grippy which works great for those times your hands get sweaty.
 The handle allows you to put a lot of cutting force into whatever you are cutting.